sergeynordicresults/sergeynordicresults.github.io/china.md

 >
 > 1. We hope you will improve these territories.
 > 3. We will try to keep in mind that borders dont really matter from cosmological perspective
-> 2. We should be happy, because we just prevented the wars and tortures.
+> 2. We should be happy, because we just prevented the wars and tortures. (do You want solve these problems with wars OR voting?)
 >
 > We should be happy, because
 > - ITS BETTER we (all ukranians) will be feeling the mental pain for loosing a territory (because our country, the result of all our work and sacrifices, has not been enough to convince people to stay with us)